MTayyab10/How-to-Start-a-Start-up/Lecture 4/Building Product, Users & Growing.md

 - Your conversion rate is going to be really low but to go from 0 to 1 to 3 to 4 these are the kind of things you might have to do.

+### After having few Users

+So now that you have users using you ,

+ - **what do you do with all of these users?**

+The first thing you should do is make sure that there is a way for people to contact you.

+Ideally there is a phone number and if you put up a phone number, one good idea is to make sure that you have a voicemail so that you won't be picking it up all the time.

+But in any case a way for people to give inbound feedback is good, but really what you should be doing is going out to your users and talking to them.

+- Get away from your desk and just get out and do the work.
+It seems like a slog and it is going to be a slog but this is where you are going to get the best feedback ever for your product.

+- And this is where it is going to teach you what features you need to completely change, get rid of, or what features you need to build.

+### Do Surveys

+One way to do this is to send out surveys to get reviews after they have used the product.
+This is okay but generally people are only going to respond if they really love you or they really hate you.
+And you never get the in between.

+- A way to get the in between and not all of the extremes is to actually meet the person that is using your product.
+I've seen people go out to meet the user and they sit there and it is like a laboratory and it is like an inquisition.
+You're just kind of poking at them.
+That is not going to give you the best results.

+- What you should really do is make it into a conversation and get to know them and get them to feel comfortable.
+You want to get them at a level where they feel like they should be honest with you to help you improve things.

+- So I found that actually **taking people out for drinks and stuff** like that was actually a very good way to do that.
+I'm not sure if all of you are old enough to do that but you can take them for coffee.

+### Customer Retention

+So another thing that you should be tracking is how are you doing in general from a macro perspective.
+The best way to do that is by tracking customer retention.
+The number of people that came in the door today, the number of people who are coming back tomorrow, the next day and so forth.
+Usually over time you are kind of looking at monthly retention so people who came in the door today, are they still using it next month and so forth.

+The problem with that metric is that it takes forever to collect that data and sometimes you don't have a month or two months or three months to figure that out.

+So a good leading indicator is actually collecting reviews and ratings.
+Such as five-star and four-star reviews or collecting some notion of nps, which is net promoter score.
+So you're basically asking them for a rating from 0 to 10 about how likely are they to recommend you to a friend and calculating the nps.

+Over time what you'll see is that as you are building new features, you will be able to see that the reviews and the retention are going up over time.
+That means that you are doing a good job.

+If it is going down then you are doing a bad job.
+If it is kind of staying the same that probably means that you need to go out and figure out what new things you should be building.